n8n-io/n8n-docs/docs/flow-logic/looping.md

 This is how you can process multiple items without having to explicitly connect nodes in a loop.

-!!! note " Keep in mind"
+!!! note "Keep in mind"
     Your data must be in the proper structure for n8n to process it as described here.
 See [Transforming Data](/data/transforming-data/) to learn more.